Blue Nights: Background

 On New Year's weekend of 1966, Joan's friend Diana Lynn brought up the conversation of adoption.
 Joan and John were struggling to have a child of their own, and Diana gave them the name of the doctor who had delivered her own adopted children.
 In the early hours of March 3, 1966, Joan and John received a call from that same doctor stating that he had just delivered a baby girl and needed to know whether or not they wanted her.
 An hour later Joan and John stood outside the nursery with no question, this baby was going to be theirs.
 During her early years, Quintana struggled with the knowledge of her adoption.
 Quintana could be heard questioning what would have happened should John not have picked up the phone on March 3, 1966, or if there had been an accident on the freeway on their way to pick her up.

 During her early years, Quintana had a multitude of diagnoses for her anxiety and depression.
-It was not until her adult life that a doctor diagnosed her with 'borderline personality disorder.'
+It was not until her adult life that a doctor diagnosed her with borderline personality disorder.
 The symptoms of such a diagnosis were apparent in Quintana's character.
 Joan had witnessed these effects: "I had seen the charm, I had seen the composure, I had seen the suicidal despair."
 With all the confusion surrounding her mental state, Quintana would spend her early adult life self-medicating with alcohol.
 This addiction led her to meet her bartender husband, Gerald Brian Michael.
-On July 26, 2003, Quintana married Gerry in the Cathedral of St. John the Divine on Amsterdam Avenue.
+On July 26, 2003, Quintana married Gerry in the Cathedral of St. John the Divine in New York.

 On December 24, 2003, Quintana was admitted to the emergency room with flu-like symptoms.
 Her illness, which initially seemed routine, would soon become life-threatening.
 Her father John died unexpectedly of a heart attack on December 30, 2003.
 The funeral would have to wait until Quintana was strong enough to attend.
 Afterward, Quintana had planned a trip to Los Angeles whereupon she fell and hit her head exiting the airport.
 Brain surgery and two years of post-op recovery were not sufficient; her injury coupled with her multiple illnesses would lead to her death on August 26, 2005.

 The memoir Blue Nights deals not with Quintana's illnesses or her death, but rather with Joan's mourning process.
 The memoir covers the timeline of Quintana's life via Joan's understanding of it.
 Joan struggled to come to terms with her mothering of Quintana and questioned whether she lived up to the title of "mother" and whether Quintana would agree.